-Tax embezzlement corresponded to 79 per cent of the total tax criminal procedures initiated in 2017, while tax fraud amounted to 7 per cent (see the 2018 Government Report on the Fight against Tax Fraud and Tax Evasion, p.
-167). - a the concealment or misrepresentation of facts or figures that must be registered in accounting books or records, or on returns filed or provided to the tax authorities for the specific purpose of inspecting, determining, assessing or verifying taxable income; - b the concealment of facts or figures that should be disclosed to the tax authorities; or - c the carrying out of sham transactions, disguising the corresponding value or nature, or by interposing, omitting or replacing the corresponding intervening parties.
+33 See the General Regime on Tax Infringements (RGIT).
+Among the various types of criminal offences, emphasis should be made on the crimes of tax fraud34 and of tax embezzlement,35 which are the most commonly prosecuted.36 Tax fraud is punishable with up to eight years' imprisonment (for individuals) and up to 1,920 days of penance (for corporate entities).
+It occurs whenever a wilful misconduct is aimed at evading the assessment, payment or passing on of tax, or at unduly obtaining tax relief, refunds or other pecuniary advantages capable of generating a decrease in tax revenue, provided that the tax amount at stake is at least €15,000, notably via: - a the concealment or misrepresentation of facts or figures that must be registered in accounting books or records, or on returns filed or provided to the tax authorities for the specific purpose of inspecting, determining, assessing or verifying taxable income; - b the concealment of facts or figures that should be disclosed to the tax authorities; or - c the carrying out of sham transactions, disguising the corresponding value or nature, or by interposing, omitting or replacing the corresponding intervening parties.
 Tax embezzlement is punishable with up to five years' imprisonment (for individuals) and up to 1,200 days of penance (for corporate entities).
-It occurs whenever tax withheld, or in any way charged to a third party, in excess of $\notin$ 7,500, is not surrendered by the taxpayer to the tax authorities.
+It occurs whenever tax withheld, or in any way charged to a third party, in excess of €7,500, is not surrendered by the taxpayer to the tax authorities.
 Like any other crimes, the Public Prosecution Service prosecutes tax criminal offences, albeit with technical assistance provided by the tax authorities.
 The defence of taxpayers takes place under the general criminal procedural law.
 Administrative misdemeanours are punishable with fines, applied by the tax authorities, and only apply if criminal offences do not.
-The most relevant misdemeanour is the failure to surrender taxes withheld, assessed or charged to a third party.
-Also relevant is the lack or inaccurate filing of tax returns or other tax-relevant documents.
-The failure to surrender taxes withheld, assessed or charged to a third party is punishable with a fine of up to 200 per cent or 400 per cent of the tax at stake (for individuals and corporate entities respectively), capped at $\in$ 82,500 and $\in$ 165,000 (for individuals and corporate entities respectively).
-The lack or inaccurate filing of tax returns or other tax-relevant documents is punishable with a fine of up to $\in$ 22,750 or $\in$ 45,500 of the tax at stake (for individuals and corporate entities respectively).
+The most relevant misdemeanour is the failure to surrender taxes withheld, assessed or charged to a third party.37 Also relevant is the lack or inaccurate filing of tax returns or other tax-relevant documents.38 The failure to surrender taxes withheld, assessed or charged to a third party is punishable with a fine of up to 200 per cent or 400 per cent of the tax at stake (for individuals and corporate entities respectively), capped at &82,500 (for individuals) and &8165,000 (for corporate entities).
+The lack or inaccurate filing of tax returns or other tax-relevant documents is punishable with a fine of up to &82,750 (for individuals) or &845,500 (for corporate entities) of the tax at stake.
 In addition to being able to defend themselves within the tax misdemeanour procedure prior to the application of fines, subsequently taxpayers are entitled to challenge the legality of any fines applied before the judicial tax courts.
-Finally, it should be mentioned that if a dispute exists as to the tax assessment to which the tax infringement refers, as a rule, the corresponding criminal or administrative misdemeanour procedure is stayed until a final decision is reached as to the assessment's lawfulness.
-V TAX CLAIMS i Recovering overpaid tax Overpaid tax is typically seen as the result of an inaccurate tax assessment and, as such, it may be recovered by the taxpayer either via the filing of an amended tax return or through the normal tax dispute mechanisms discussed above.
-38 See Article 119 RGIT.
+Finally, if a dispute exists as to the tax assessment to which the tax infringement refers, as a rule, the corresponding criminal or administrative misdemeanour procedure is stayed until a final decision is reached as to the assessment's lawfulness.
+34 See Articles 103 and 104 RGIT.